tektoncd/community/teps/0112-replace-volumes-with-workspaces.md

 In this solution, if a `Task` author declares a Workspace as "internal", Tekton will provide a volume type based on the `Task` implementation.
 For `TaskRuns`, this would likely be an emptyDir volume.
+"Internal" workspaces cannot have workspace bindings specified in TaskRuns or PipelineRuns.

 ```yaml
 apiVersion: tekton.dev/v1beta1